mcds-cmu/11637/_includes/syllabus/policies_m25.md

 ### For Projects on Sail():
 Grace days provide students an extension without penalty to complete work.
 Each grace day extends a project deadline for 24 hours beyond the original deadline.
 Students can activate grace days after the original deadline and within 24 hours.

-Students can use at most two (2) grace days throughout the course.
+Students can use at most four (4) grace days throughout the course.
 Students can only use up to one (1) grace day for each project.

 A tutorial on how to use the Grace Day option on Sail() can be found on Canvas.